Welcome to my colleagues from SCOLT 2016! You can find resources related to our feedback session at the following links:

 Spanish teacher, mother, Louisville Cardinal fan / Maestra de español, madre y fanática de los Louisville Cardinals

-A language teacher's blog by Mike Peto
+A language teacher's website by Mike Peto

 Infografías interesantes en español (Alfredo Vela)